-A spill or release shall be reported to the NYSDEC Spill Hotline (1-800-457-7362), as applicable, within two hours of the release.
+A spill or release shall be reported to the NYSDEC Spill Hotline (1-800-457-7362) ) and the New York State Department of Public Service (DPS) Compliance Staff, as applicable, within two hours of the release.
 Spills of chemicals other than petroleum must comply with the New York State Hazardous Substance regulations (6 NYCRR Part 595).
 The Contractor is responsible for retaining documentation containing the NYS spill number and spill information to provide to the Owner/Operator and the Qualified Inspector.
 The Contractor is responsible for the cleanup and response actions, in accordance with the on-site spill prevention procedures manual.
 Contaminated soil shall be removed from the Project Site and disposed of in accordance with the product specific Safety Data Sheets (SDS) and environmental guidance.